 Note: several magazines made a slight variation on this tip and published it a couple of months after this article originally appeared.
 This is a better way to do it, in my opinion, and it’s still very quick and easy.

 1. Polish your nails with clear polish.
-I recommend a nail strengthener called Opi Nail Envy for three reasons: it dries so fast you can apply a second coat immediately after the first, it’s doing something good for your nails, and even though it’s clear, there’s a shimmer to it that really pops.
+I recommend a nail strengthener called Opi Nail Envy for three reason.
+One, it dries so fast you can apply a second coat immediately after the first.
+Two, it’s doing something good for your nails.
+Three: even though it’s clear, there’s a shimmer to it that really pops.

 I’ve put it on without completing step 2, and immediately had people compliment me on my “fresh manicure.”
 Seriously, it’s just that pretty.

-2. Get a white nail pencil.
+2. Use a white nail pencil under your nail tips.
 I’ve used a few different brands and haven’t noticed much difference between them.
 Use the pencil on the underside of your nail whites to make them look brighter and whiter.

 You can press a little bit under the nail to make the whites even (most of us don’t have naturally occurring perfectly even whites).